A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Experiments

 \subsubsection{Experimental Settings}

-Our Poisson GAN is implemented on PyTorch.
-The input size is 512$\times$512 both in training and inference.
-Adam is employed and the learning rate is initialized into 1e-4 in both generator and discriminator, then decreased to 1e-5 after 125K iterations.
+Our Poisson GAN is also implemented on PyTorch.
+The input size is 512$\times$512 for both training and inference.
+Adam is employed and the learning rate is initialized with 1$\times 10^{-4}$ in both generator and discriminator, then decreased to 1$\times 10^{-5}$ after 125,000 iterations.
 Our experiments are conducted on a single NVIDIA TITAN XP GPU and the batch size is 4.
+We resize the image pairs with shorter side to be 512 and then randomly crop to 512$\times$512 before random horizontal flipping.
+During the training of Poisson GAN, we generated 20,000 image pairs and employed augmentation methods (\emph{i.e.}, randomly crop and random horizontal flipping) to avoid the mode collapse.